 College in the Schools

 - College in the Schools will be using the online process for Student Rating of Teaching (SRT) collection.
 Information will be provided to instructors for all active CIS sections.

 - The Disability Resource Center (DRC) assists students with disabilities who are enrolled in CIS sections.
 Students enrolled in CIS sections whose accommodation needs have changed due to the transition to alternative modes of instruction are encouraged to contact their access consultant for advice.
 Students with disabilities who have not previously registered with the DRC or are experiencing a new temporary disability, are encouraged to inquire with the DRC to learn about their options.

 - In order to support the sharing of information and resources, and facilitate conversations, CIS staff ask that all CIS faculty coordinators and faculty coordinator assistants use their cohort’s Google Group to connect with their CIS instructors.

-- All spring semester professional development workshops have been turned into webinars, rescheduled for summer, or canceled.
-Review messages from your cohort’s Google Group or view the CIS calendar for details.
+- Review messages from your cohort’s Google Group or view the CIS calendar for details on professional development workshops.

-- All remaining spring 2020 CIS site visits can be rescheduled for fall semester.
+- Spring CIS site visits were rescheduled for fall semester.

 CIS Partner Schools

 - CIS instructors have received all U of M system-wide communications about the University’s COVID-19 response.
 In addition, College in the Schools program staff and faculty coordinators are communicating regularly with instructors through the cohort Google Groups.
 Occasional updates are also being sent to our entire population of concurrent enrollment partners, including the school principals and counselors who are in our database.